 Homework has proven to be an effective supplement to instructional activities introduced at school.
 Assignments may vary according to grade level and need.
+The best prectice is to read at home with your child and practice skills that are shared by the classroom teacher.
 Please consult with your child's teacher for her/his specific expectations.